babelsociety/website/content/blog/in-depth-economy/index.md

 A management of scarce resources that doesn't consider a sustainable cycle of production and consumption is a short-sighted and self-destructive one.
 Such carelessness is what brought upon us the global climate crisis, which could potentially wipe-out humanity from Earth.

 This is why creating a [circular economy](https://en.wikipedia.org/wiki/Circular_economy) is extremely important.
-All goods and services produced within Babel must be designed taking into consideration their entire life cycle, with particular attention to the ecological sustainability of the entire production line.
+All goods and services produced within Babel must be designed taking into consideration their entire life cycle, with particular attention to ecological sustainability.

 It is important to keep an eye on the ability to repair and recycle each product as much as possible.
 This is inline with the understanding that resources are limited, hence we want to make the most out of what we have available.

-**Recovering materials is crucial.** Think about how much garbage and hazardous waste is produced by technological advancement, by new iterations of high-tech products, such as a new smartphone, television, etc...
+**Recovering materials is crucial.** Think about how much precious resources are wasted, transformed into garbage and hazardous waste, in the name of a senseless technological advancement driven by individualistic greed.

 The distribution of new products must be balanced by its sustainability.
 Rather than mass-producing every little innovation, it would be more appropriate to focus on research and limit mass production to significant improvements.

-We believe that there is little value in switching to a more powerful smartphone if we then use it in the same way as the previous one.
-On the other hand, the generational leap from mobile phones to smartphones has been significant and has brought a concrete improvement to everyone's life.
+We believe that there is little value in switching to a more powerful smartphone if we then use it in the same old way.
+On the other hand, the generational leap from mobile phones to smartphones has been significant and has brought concrete improvements to everyone's life.

-By focusing more on research and innovation rather than mass-production we will have better products in less time, and with less resources.
+By focusing more on research and innovation rather than mass-production we can have better products in less time, and with less resources.

 # Track & Adapt

 Even though market and planned economics are antipodes, there are stark similarities on how businesses are run.

-It doesn't matter the chosen economic model, whenever we want to produce something we must chose a production method, which in turn dictates inputs, outputs and final quality of our product.
+It doesn't matter the chosen economic model, whenever we want to produce something we must choose a production method, which in turn dictates inputs, outputs and final quality of our product.

 How to chose depends in part on our environment and the resources available.
 As we said, our environment will change over time, hence it is essential to **track** how well we are doing, and use these data to **adapt** our production to keep and improve efficiency.